Udondondodon/Udondondodon/README.md

-### Hi! 👋 I'm Udin.
+### Hi! 👋 I'm Moh.
+Syihabuddin.

-Highly passionate and dedicated Web Development, interested in creating engaging and interactive experiences.
-I am deeply enthusiastic about learning and mastering coding languages and frameworks.
-I am eager to contribute my skills and collaborate with a dynamic team to create captivating web experiences.
+You can call me Udin, I want to be a master at Web Development

 - 🔭 I’m currently studying at <a href="https://unej.ac.id/">Jember University</a>
 - 🌱 I’m currently learning about Front-End and Back-End for web development
-- 🌸 Pretty Average at Tailwind and Laravel
-- ⚡ Fun fact: No fun fact
+- ⚡ Cool Lightning.
+Keris petir ⚡⚡⚡